emqx/cloud-docs/en_US/rule_engine/rule_engine_azure_event_hubs.md

 Before you start, you need to complete the following operations:

 - A deployment (EMQX Cluster) has been created on EMQX Cloud.
-- For Professional Plan users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource.(Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources).
+- For Professional Plan users: Please create the [NAT gateway](../vas/nat-gateway.md) to use public IP to connect to resources.
-- For BYOC Plan users: Please establish a peering connection between the VPC where BYOC is deployed and the VPC where the resources are located.
-All IPs mentioned below refer to the internal IP of the resources.
-If you need to access the resources via public IP addresses, please configure a NAT gateway in your public cloud console for the VPC where BYOC is deployed.
+- For BYOC Plan users: Please create the [NAT gateway](../vas/nat-gateway.md) to use a public IP to connect to resources.

 ## Azure Event Hubs configuration